npm/policies/open-source-terms.md

    code that violates a public license for others' work.

 3. Content containing malicious computer code, such as computer viruses, computer worms, rootkits, back doors, or spyware.
-This includes content submitted for research purposes unless agreed to in advance by npm.
-Tools designed and documented explicitly to assist in security research are acceptable, but proof-of-concept exploits are not.
+This includes content submitted for research purposes.
+Tools designed and documented explicitly to assist in security research are acceptable, but exploits and malware that use the npm registry as a deployment or delivery vector are not.

 4. Packages that are not functionally compatible with the npm command-line client.
 For example, a "package" cannot simply be